As a player in the arcade, Capcom is a force to be reckoned with. Their success with games such as Strider is evident.

 The difficulty level of Strider is set nearly on perfect.
 It is just right to suck more quarters out of your pocket, in later re-releases it is incentive to hammer the continue button.
-Capcom were masters of this, outside of Ghosts n Goblins anyhow.
 For 2D side scrolling action fans, it doesn’t get much better than Strider.

 There are many ports of Strider from the time period, and they are not bad in retrospect.
 The NES game does not do justice to the arcade one, but 2D side scrolling titles such as these do this type of thing well.